Troubles at home shadow Biden's climate efforts abroad

 Biden has been determined to demonstrate to the world that the U.S. is back in the global effort against climate change, after his predecessor Donald Trump pulled the U.S. — the world’s largest economy and second-biggest climate polluter — out of the landmark 2015 Paris climate accord.

-“I know that hasn’t always been the case,” he added, in a reference to Trump’s tenure in office.
+“I know that hasn’t always been the case,” he added, in a reference to Trump.

 Back home, his administration chose Tuesday to launch a wide-ranging plan to reduce methane emissions, targeting a potent greenhouse gas that contributes significantly to global warming.